Skip to main content

 The thermostat's clicking on again.
 That familiar hum of the heating system firing up sends a small shiver down your spine - not from the cold, but from knowing what's coming on next month's energy bill.

 I get it.
-When I see that November energy statement showing our heating costs jumping from £100 (just running the kitchen) to £800, that £700 increase feels massive.
+When I see that November energy statement showing heating costs jumping from summer levels to winter peak, that increase feels massive.
 But here's what I've learned: that heating bill isn't a cost to fear - it's an investment in creating the perfect environment for generating winter revenue.

 Let me share something that changed my entire perspective on heating costs.
-Last February, during the coldest week of the year, our heating bill hit £850.
-Sounds painful, right?
-But we serve around 70 customers daily - about 2,100 that month.
-That's just 40p per customer to keep them warm and comfortable.
-When you realise that selling just one extra hot drink per table at 70% margin generates £3.50 profit, suddenly that 40p investment looks like the bargain of the century.
+Last February, during the coldest week of the year, our heating bill hit a painful peak.
+But spread across the covers for the month, it's a small cost per customer to keep them warm and comfortable.
+When you realise that selling just one extra hot drink per table can cover that cost, the investment suddenly makes sense.

 The Real Problem

-The hospitality sector spends over £1.3 billion annually on energy bills, with almost 50% of that going on heating and cooling.
-Energy prices have stabilised somewhat from their 2022 peak, but we're still looking at commercial rates that are 40% higher than pre-2020 levels.
+The hospitality sector spends huge sums on energy bills, with a large chunk going on heating and cooling.
+Energy prices have stabilised somewhat from their peak, but commercial rates remain well above pre-2020 levels.

 But focusing on the cost is missing the bigger picture.
 The real problem isn't the £700 monthly increase - it's not leveraging the warm environment you're paying for to drive revenue.
 Every degree of warmth you pump into your pub is an opportunity to sell comfort, community, and escape from the cold.